 Our deck design tool will help you create a cost estimate and materials list as you design your dream deck.
 Begin with inspirational images, sample templates or simply start drawing your deck.

-In addition to the materials for the decking, deck frame and deck railings, you’ll also need concrete for the deck post footings and possibly a concrete landing for the stairs.
-Our Concrete Footings Calculator and Concrete Slabs Calculator will help you estimate how many bags of concrete your deck will require.
+In addition to the materials for the decking, deck frame and deck railings, you might want a concrete landing for the stairs.
+Our Concrete, Cement and Masonry Calculator will help you estimate how many bags of concrete you need.

 Labor